scenerygraphics/spirvcrossj/README.md

         ..
     }

-Don't forget to add on top of your `build.gradle`:
+Don't forget to add at the top of your `build.gradle`:

 `import org.gradle.internal.os.OperatingSystem`